abeyakilesh/Peps-Mattress-SmartOPS/README.md

 SmartOps is a web-based operations management platform built to streamline workflow handling, manage application data, and provide a scalable backend architecture.

-This project was developed during a hackathon to demonstrate:
-- Full-stack development skills
-- REST API design
-- Modular project structure
-- Deployment-ready architecture

 ---

 ## Image